5 Common Needs That Destroy Relationships

 NEED # 1 – “I AM NOT GOOD ENOUGH” ... the fundamental source of the problem

-The solution to your relationship issues and challenges is achieved by managing the top 10%.
-It lies in addressing and eliminating the greater underlying 90% of your “iceberg” as that is also the source trigger and driver of the other 4 beliefs above (and others).
+The solution for resolving relationship issues and challenges is only achieved addressing and eliminating the greater underlying 90% of our “iceberg.”
+It is that which triggers and drives our other 4 beliefs above (and many others).

-unMOULDing yourself from this belied will reshape YOUR life and resolve your relationship issues and challenges
+unMOULDing yourself from the emotional needs fears triggered by feelings of being "not geed enough" will reshape YOUR life and resolve your relationship issues and challenges.